daveg1/karaoke/README.md

 This can be used for managing and viewing your own lyrics when sites like Musixmatch don't provide lyrics to your standard or at all.

 ## Usage

-Clone this project then CD into each directory individually (`cd client`, `cd server` in separate terminals) and run `yarn dev` for reload-on-save or `yarn start` for a single run.
+Clone this project then CD into each directory individually (`cd api`, `cd client` in separate terminals) and run `yarn dev` for reload-on-save or `yarn start` for a single run.